B-School Search

-Georgia’s economic growth is forecast to outpace the nation’s for the sixth consecutive year, making it a great state for young business professionals.
-The University of Georgia forecasts that the state’s GDP will increase by a healthy 3 percent in 2019 while the U.S. GDP should increase by about 2.5 percent.
-The report also notes an income growth in Georgia of almost 5 percent, down somewhat from the 5.4 percent in 2018 but still outpacing the nation’s 4.5 percent increase forecast for 2019.
+Georgia’s strong economic growth forecast makes it a great state for young business professionals.
+The University of Georgia forecasts that the state’s GDP will increase by a healthy 4 percent in 2021 while the U.S. GDP should increase by about 6.5 percent, primarily due to the Covid-19 pandemic recovery.
+The report also notes an income growth in Georgia of only 0.2 percent, down markedly from the 5 percent in 2019.
+This is better than the national forecast average forecast of personal income shrinking 1 percent in 2021.

 The University of Georgia details the most influential sectors in the Peach State.
-The economy’s fastest-growing sector is projected to be construction, followed by education and healthcare.
-The report expects hospitality and tourism to rank in fourth place and business services, such as consulting, to place fifth.
+The economy’s fastest-recovering sectors are projected to be hospitality and entertainment.
+The report expects logistics, distribution, business services, financial technology, education, and health services to recover quickly as well.

-Read on for profiles of these seven universities in Georgia that offer online MBA programs, and three of their best professors.
+Read on for profiles of these universities in Georgia that offer online MBA programs.

 Georgia WebMBA Program

-The Georgia WebMBA Program amounts to an online MBA program with a standardized curriculum offered through six of the state’s public universities in the University System of Georgia:
+The Georgia WebMBA Program amounts to an online MBA program with a standardized curriculum offered through seven of the state’s public universities in the University System of Georgia:

 In this profile, we lead with the commonalities between all participating universities; then we examine aspects of this program that are unique to each school.